By Mike Loughrin, CEO for Transformance Advisors

 When and where to use PDCA is part of the issue.
 Some claim “PDCA is usually associated with sizable projects … seeking breakthrough improvements.”
 Others apply during “kaizen blitz events seeking frequent small improvements.”
 And, of course, some claim you should use PDCA everyday for every problem – a violation of the common sense notion which tells us “if all you have is a hammer, then every problem looks like a nail.”

 Let’s look at the Pros and Cons:

 One big challenge is how the fine print for Plan suggests this first step is 75% of the total effort and is really multiple steps.

-Another challenge is the assumption that the Act step is not the end and the team is really in an endless loop of repeating PDCA forever.
-Does this mean that you could end up with 100s or 1,000s of active PDCA teams working infinite loops?
+Another challenge is an assumption the Act step is not the end.
+The team is really, in an endless loop, repeating PDCA forever.
+Does this mean you could have hundreds or thousands of active PDCA teams working infinite loops?